 HOMELESSNESS IN SOUTHWEST MONTANA

 Homelessness is one of the most pressing challenges facing Southwest Montana.
 Across our region, more individuals and families are experiencing housing instability, often driven by rising housing costs, limited housing availability, and gaps in mental health and support services.
-This page brings together key data to help understand the issue and highlights the strategies being used across Montana to respond.

 Who Is Being Impacted